chdsbd/kodiak/README.md

     # immediately update a PR whenever the target updates.
 If enabled Kodiak will
     # not be able to efficiently update PRs.
 Any time the target of a PR updates,
     # the PR will update.
+    #
-If you have multiple PRs against a target like "master",
+    # If you have multiple PRs against a target like "master", any time a commit
-    # any time a commit is added to "master" _all_ of those PRs will update.
-For
+    # is added to "master" _all_ of those PRs will update.

-    # N PRs against a target you will potentially see N(N-1)/2 updates.
-If this
+    # For N PRs against a target you will potentially see N(N-1)/2 updates.
+If
-    # config was disabled you'd only see N-1 updates.
+    # this configuration option was disabled you'd only see N-1 updates.
     update_branch_immediately = false # default: false